-The project management has the responsibility to produce a realistic project schedule and also verify their calculations to ensure correctness.
+The Project Manager has the responsibility to produce a realistic project schedule and also verify their calculations to ensure correctness.
 Where poor management is in place, you will end up with an unrealistic schedule for your projects.
-Not just this, scope creep and gold plating will also start to take place, causing project schedule delays.
-When you will not define the scope clearly or do not control it well, your team may easily find many opportunities for scope creep and gold plating.
+Not just this, but scope creep and gold plating might also happen, causing project schedule delays.
+When you don’t define the scope clearly or do not control it well, your team or the customer may easily find many opportunities for scope creep and gold plating.
 The team may be doing it with good intentions, which are to please the customer.
-However, this will consume your project schedule and also cost you more.
+However, this will impact your project schedule and will cost you more.
 If the project management practices are efficient, you will find it very easy to control or even avoid such things and fulfill the schedule targets.

 How to prevent project schedule delays?

 Often, projects have tight deadlines and penalties are fine even with a one-day delay in the project.
-When a project delays, you lose your reputation to your client as well as to other stakeholders.
+When a project delays, you lose your reputation with your client as well as with other stakeholders.
 They will not trust you again for future projects and it may be difficult for you to win more projects.

 Hence, it is very important for project management to carefully estimate the project schedule.
 Also, monitor and control it in order to complete the project on time.
 According to Levelset report 2020, about 70 percent of contractors say delays are due to poor project coordination.
-It is project management then who is responsible for coordination and communication.
+It is the Project Manager who is responsible for coordination and communication.
 Without proper information exchange, there will be miscommunications or misunderstandings, which may result in unrealistic project estimations as well as improper schedule monitoring.

-It is true that some delays are excusable, such as delays caused by bad weather or the client.
-However, other delays that are in control of the project management must be monitored and properly managed.
-If these delays are not managed well, this is the direct consequence of poor project management practices in place.
+It is true that some delays are justifiable, such as delays caused by bad weather or the client.
+However, other delays that are in control of the Project Manager must be monitored and properly managed.
+If these delays are not managed well, then this is a direct consequence of poor project management practices.

 Consequences of Poor Project Management #3 – Demotivated Project Team

-When the targets of the projects are not met, this will cause demotivation in the team members.
+When the targets of the projects are not met, this will demotivate the team members.
 The team may lose focus on the work and not remain productive as before.
 In a situation when the project is going off track, the team tends to think that this situation may result in layoffs, cancellation of incentives, delayed promotions, or even demotions.
-So, a project that is going to fail will demotivate the team members and they may stop giving 100% to the jobs in hand.
-And, in the other scenario when the team members see good project progress and positive results, it is natural that they will be motivated.
+So, a project that is going to fail will demotivate the team members and they may stop giving 100% to the tasks at hand.
+On the other hand, when the team members see that the project is progressing well and there are positive results, it is natural that they will be motivated.

 Sometimes, there are other factors too that cause team demotivation.
 For example, project goals are not clear.
-When the direction or the goals are unclear to the team, the employees may not be putting their effort towards one direction.
+Without clearly defined project direction or goals, the employees will have difficulty aligning their efforts.
 Hence everyone will have their own sense of project success.
 Lack of praise and recognition is also a cause for a demotivated team.
-Organizations that do not recognize their team’s effort in fact cause hindrance in their team’s effort.
+Organizations that do not recognize the team’s efforts will fail to gain the team’s full support and commitment.
 Other than these, lack of discipline in the team, non-dynamic work styles, lack of communication, unfair use of policies, and lack of communication are also the reasons for the demotivated team.

 How to motivate your team?

-So, does not matter what caused demotivation to your team, if your resources are not motivated, it is one of the major consequences of poor project management.
-Therefore, the project management should first ensure that they understand well not only the project needs but also the needs of the team.
-They should give them proper plans, guidelines, and processes to follow.
-Furthermore, good project management leads its team towards the goal, guiding, mentoring, and helping them all the way.
-If these characteristics are missing in your organization’s project management, there will be challenges and obstacles to success.
+Poor project management can result in project resources that are not motivated.
+Therefore, it is critical that Project Managers understand not only the project objectives but also the needs of the project team.
+They should provide the project team with proper plans, guidelines, and processes to follow.
+Furthermore, a good Project Manager will lead their team towards clearly identified project goals by guiding, mentoring, and helping them along the way.
+If these project management characteristics are missing in your organization there will be challenges and obstacles for your projects to succeed.

-Knowing how to manage the team is an art.
-If you do not give project plans to your team, or do not show them directions, or do not manage them well, this is the weakness of the management.
-It may cause your team to easily demotivate and lose interest in work.
+Knowing how to manage a team is an art.
+If you do not provide direction, clear project plans, or do not manage your team well, this will cause your team to easily become demotivated and lose interest in their work.
 The demotivated teams have no passion for work.
 If you have such a team, there will surely be a hindrance in achieving the project objectives.

 Consequences of Poor Project Management #4 – Bad Reputation

-One of the irreparable consequences of poor project management is a bad reputation in the organization and in the market.
-If there is a project manager failing several projects because of poor project management implications, their reputation in the organization will hamper over time.
-Similarly, an organization creating bad results will have a hard time acquiring new clients or projects.
-It is natural that customers will avoid the organization that delivers lesser quality products or services.
+One of the irreparable consequences of poor project management is a bad reputation within the organization and in the marketplace.
+If a project manager is failing projects because of poor project management execution, their reputation within the organization will suffer over time.
+Similarly, an organization known for poorly executed projects will have a hard time acquiring new clients or work.
+Customers will avoid organizations that deliver poor-quality products or services.

-Consequences of poor management that would result in a bad reputation of the organization must be avoided in all cases.
-Imagine, your organization has a multitude of customers and many face the consequences of poor project management practices.
-What could you expect to happen?
-Well, your customers, who may be facing issues in their services or products that you sell to them, will start to look for alternative sellers.
-A poor reputation of the organization also links with increased challenges in resource hiring and retention.
-Since the organization has a bad reputation, people would be hesitant to work in that organization.
+The consequences of poor management that would result in a negative reputation for the organization must be avoided at all costs.
+Imagine, your organization has several customers, and many of them are impacted by the organization’s poor project management practices.
+What do you think will happen?
+Your customers, who may be having issues with their services or products that you sell to them, will be looking for alternative providers.
+The negative reputation of the organization will also link to increased challenges in resource hiring and retention.
+Once an organization has a bad reputation, people would be hesitant to work for that organization.

 How poor project management could cause the reputation of the organization to go from good to bad?

-Well, if the project management practices fail to properly plan the project or direct or control the project work, this would damage the project’s reputation as well as its success.
-An unrealistic schedule will lead to project delays.
-Similarly, incorrect cost estimates may result in cost overruns, resulting in impaired reputation.
+Well, if the Project Manager fails to properly apply project management practices, properly plan the project, direct, or control the project work, this would damage the organization’s reputation as well as the project’s success.
+An unrealistic initial schedule will lead to project delays.
+Similarly, incorrect cost estimates may result in cost overruns, resulting in a weakened reputation.
 So, there could be so many things that could directly or indirectly link to poor project management.

-Once a project fails to meet its targets, the organization will lose its reputation to its customers, sponsors, or even to the community.
-Therefore, you should make sure your organization’s reputation stays high enough as it is critical to business success.
-Once, you have lost your reputation, it will be very hard to gain the same reputation and the trust back.
+Once a project fails to meet its targets, the organization will lose its reputation to its customers, sponsors, or even to the public.
+Therefore, you should make sure your organization’s reputation is always positive as it is critical to business success.
+Once you have lost your reputation, it will be very hard to regain the same reputation and trust.

-Similarly, the bad reputation of managers or a department will be a hindrance for them in managing their work or achieving the work objectives.
-People in the organization would not listen to them and would not trust them as they should be trusted.
-The project management is responsible for taking the projects from planning to closing.
+Once managers or departments develop a bad reputation, it will become difficult for them to manage their work or achieve work objectives.
+People in the organization would lose trust in their management and would not consider them as relevant decision-makers.
+The project manager is responsible for taking the projects from planning to closing.
 However, if their reputation has been compromised, there will be challenges in managing the projects as well as the resources.

 5- Sustainability Risk for the Organization

-An organization with several failing projects cannot survive long.
-Therefore, the long-term inevitable consequence of poor project management will be the termination of the organization.
+An organization with several failing projects cannot survive in the long run.
+Therefore, the long-term inevitable consequence of poor project management will be the closing of the organization.
 Organizations initiate projects to create products, have advancement in the market, and make a profit.
-Failing projects will cause a monetary loss for the organization and may even cause bankruptcy in the long-term.
+Failing projects will cause a monetary loss for the organization and may even cause bankruptcy in the long term.

-It is true that not one person contributes to the project failure.
-There are several people or several factors that become the reason for organizations to fall down on their knees.
-However, organizations that usually couldn’t survive are due to repeatedly failed projects.
-And the failed projects are a direct consequence of poor project management.
+It is true that not only one person contributes to the project failure.
+There are many people or several factors that are the reason why organizations fail.
+However, organizations that usually couldn’t survive are due to repeatedly failed project, and failed projects are a direct consequence of poor project management.

-How poor project management could actually be a risk to an organization’s sustainability?
+How poor project management could be a risk to an organization’s sustainability?

-Well, a project that exceeds its cost more than the set budget is a failed project, for instance.
-And, when an organization has to overspend, its foundations may become weak and it may be difficult for it to survive in a competing market.
-Similarly, a project which produces deliverables unacceptable by the client may have to face contract termination, which may lead to business or reputation loss.
+Well, a project that exceeds its cost more than the set budget is a failed project.
+When an organization overspends, its underlying financial stability becomes weakened, and it could be challenging for the organization to survive in a competitive marketplace.
+Similarly, a project which delivers products or services that are not acceptable may result in the client requesting contract termination, which may lead to business or reputation loss.

-This is the responsibility of project management then to effectively manage the business in all the ups and downs that come down the road.
-The management has to be strong, effective as well as stringent to make the business survive in today’s market.
+It is the responsibility of the project management team to effectively manage the business across all ups and downs that arise in the market.
+The management has to be strong, effective and rigorous to make the business survive in today’s market.

 We explained in this post that there are five major consequences of poor project management.
 The consequences are bad reputation, project cost overruns, project schedule delays, demotivation of the project team, and sustainability risk to the organization.
-Several researchers confirm the fact that poor project management is responsible for a business failure.
-Several surveys also blame poor project planning and management for bad business performance.
+Several researchers confirm the fact that poor project management is a major reason for business’ failure.
+Several surveys also cite poor project planning and management for negative business performance.

-If you have good project management in your organization, what can you expect?
-You will see that the management is fast in decision making, it creates realistic and thorough project plans.
-Furthermore, it will be inspiring a vision, be an effective communicator, be a creative problem solver.
-The management will be working as a servant leader to guide the team through all the phases of the project.
+If you have good Project Managers in your organization, what can you expect?
+Good Project Managers are skilled at fast decision-making and creating realistic and thorough project plans.
+Furthermore, they are inspirational, have a clear project vision, are effective communicators, and creative problem solvers.
+The Project Manager will be working as a servant leader to guide the team through all the phases of the project.

-So, as we have learned the many consequences of poor project management, remember that project management can take the business to new heights or it can even bring about an apocalypse to the organization.
-Therefore, it is highly important that you have strong project management practices in place in your organization.
-This is also very much necessary these days in a highly competitive business market.
+Remember that good project management can also take the business to new heights.
+Bad project management practices on the other hand can bring about an organization’s demise.
+Therefore, it is important that you have strong project management practices in place in your organization.
+This is of paramount importance these days in a highly competitive business market.